jannic/rp2040-panic-usb-boot/README.md

 hexdump -C message.bin
 ```

-The RAM contents can be read the same way, by reading from
+RAM contents can be read the same way, by reading from
 address `0x20000000`.